Best Moving Average for Day Trading

 It was a vicious cycle and I advise you to avoid this type of behavior.
 I did not begin to make money in the market until I started selling into strength and covering into weakness.
 I discovered that when I would scan the market looking for examples of my trade setups I would naturally gravitate towards trades that were perfect in every sense: clean breakouts, high volume and b-line moves of 4% to 7%.

-So, on some level I was training my subconscious to expect these types of gains on every trade.
+So, on some Level I was training my subconscious to expect these types of gains on every trade.
 This sort of thinking led to a lot of frustration and countless hours of analysis.

 Where I ultimately landed, and you can see from the trading rules I laid out in this article, was to look at all my historical trades and see how much profit I had at the peak of my positions.
 I noticed on average I had two percent profit at some point during the trade.
 I took that a step further and reduced it down to the golden ratio of 1.618 or 1.62% to increase my odds.

-Chapter 7: Why you Need to Use the Default Moving Average
+Chapter 7: Why You Need to Use the Default Moving Average

 Technical analysis is clearly my method of choice when it comes to trading the markets.
 I am a firm believer in the Richard Wyckoff method for technical analysis and he preached about not asking for tips or looking at the news.

-Everything you need to know about your trade is in the chart.
+Everything you need to know about your trade is on the chart.
 One thing I tried to do early on in my trading career was to outsmart the market.
 I would take for example the 10-period simple moving average and say to myself a simple moving average is not sophisticated enough.

 This would lead me down the path of using something more colorful like a double exponential moving average and I would take it a step further and displace it by "x" periods.